composewell/streamly/README.md

   & Stream.fold countAll -- IO (Int, Int, Int)
 ```

-### Observations

-This example shows:

-* Excellent modularity
-* Simple and concise API and types
+This example demonstrates the simple and concise API of streamly with
-* No bytestrings required, just streams of Word8
+excellent modularity.
+Experienced Haskellers would notice that we have
+not used bytestrings, we simply use a stream of `Word8`, simplifying the
+program.

 ## Performance